rsalmei/alive-progress/README.md

 ### The Pause mechanism

-To use the pause mechanism, you must use a generator to yield the object you want to interact with.
+To use the pause mechanism, you must use a generator to yield the objects you want to interact with.
 The bar object includes another context manager to do that, just do `with bar.pause(): yield obj`.

-Let's see an example, suppose you need to reconcile transactions.
-When you found one in the wrong state, you must debug and understand where it went wrong.
+Let's use an example, suppose you need to reconcile transactions.
+You need to iterate over thousands of them, detect somehow the faulty ones, and fix them.
+They could be broken or not synced or invalid or anything else, several different problems.

+Typically you would have to let the process run, appending to a list each inconsistency found, and waiting, potentially a long time, until the end to be able to do anything.
+You could mitigate this by processing in chunks, but that has its own implications.

+With the Alive-Progress bar and the Pause mechanism, you can inspect these transactions in **real-time**!
+You wait only until the next one is found!
 You would do something like this:

 ```python
 from alive_progress import alive_bar